Planning-Inspectorate/local-plans-examinations/README.md

-# Template Service
+# Local Plans

-A template repository for creating new services.
+A repository for local plan examination service.
 This repository includes a basic structure and configuration files covering the common aspects of a service.
 This includes setup such as:

 - ESlint
 - Commitlint